uvarc/rc-learning/content/notes/hpc-from-terminal/section4.md

 You have accidentally started a production job on a loginnode node.
 What to do?

-You can kill your forground process with `Crtl c`.
+You can kill your foreground process with `Crtl c`.
 ```bash
 #oops, I was supposed to run this through Slurm
 $./myexe